-Not all households were directly affected by this drop in stock values, with exposure varying considerably across households.
-Based on the 2007 Survey of Consumer Finances, stock market participation rates as measured by the proportion of families holding stocks directly or indirectly (through mutual funds in pension accounts) increases monotonically with income from less than 14% for those in the bottom income quintile to 91% in the top decile (Table 3).
-A similar positive relationship with income is found for the average/median stock value held by stock market participants.
-The more than 11.3 million, or 24 percent, of all residential properties with mortgages, were in negative equity at the end of the fourth quarter of 2009.

-participation rate, as well as the median stock value held among participants has a bellshaped relationship with respect to the age of the household head.
+families holding stocks directly or indirectly (through mutual funds in pension accounts) increases monotonically with income from less than 14% for those in the bottom income quintile to 91% in the top decile (Table 3).
+A similar positive relationship with income is found for the average and median stock value held by stock market participants.
+The participation rate, as well as the median stock value held among participants has a bell-shaped relationship with respect to the age of the household head.
 Reflecting a lower average income, stock market exposure was also much lower on average for renters.

 The same patterns exhibited by the 2007 Survey of Consumer Finances also show up in responses to the 2008 RAND survey shown in Table 4.
 In November 2008, 58% of households reported to directly or indirectly own stocks at a median value of \$40,000.
 Approximately 90% of stockholders reported a loss in the overall value of their stocks since October 1, 2008, with 38% reporting losses over 30 percent.
 Both rates show very little variation across demographic groups.
-During a period in which on average the S&P 500 index fell by 24 percent, those reporting positive stock holdings reported a median 25% decline in stock value between Oct 1 2008 and the interview date in November 2008, corresponding to a median loss in value of \$12,000.
-10 Some 38% of stockholders reported losses of over 30 percent.
+During a period in which on average the S&P 500 index fell by 24 percent, those reporting positive stock holdings reported a median 25% decline in stock value between Oct 1 2008 and the interview date in November 2008, corresponding to a median loss in value of \$12,000.11 Some 38% of stockholders reported losses of over 30 percent.
 While there was little variation in percentage losses across demographic groups, a percentage loss of 25% translates into very different dollar values, varying between \$4,000 for stockholders under age 40 and those with lower incomes (incomes under \$30,000), and \$25,000 for stockholders over 55 and with high incomes (incomes over \$75,000).